fbpx

 Download Itinerary

-Explore Scotland’s beautiful Inner Hebridean islands of Mull, Staffa and Iona, discovering their thriving and varied wildlife.
+Explore the beautiful Inner Hebridean Islands of Mull, Staffa and Iona, discovering their wonderful wildlife.

 Trip Highlights

-• Explore famous Fingal's Cave on a boat trip to Staffa and the Treshnish Isles.
+• Explore Fingal's Cave on a private boat trip to Staffa and the Treshnish Isles.

-• Spot marine wildlife including seals, dolphins and whales.
+• Enjoy the opportunity to spot fantastic marine wildlife including seals, dolphins and seabirds.

 Day by Day Itinerary

-This morning we’ll take the ferry to the Isle of Mull which is home to a large variety of birdlife including breeding raptors as well as rare and endangered birds.
-Once landed we’ll grab a bite of lunch before we go in search of arguably some of Mull’s best-known residents; white-tailed eagles.
-We’ll take a short hike to a hide on land owned by the local community and depending on the time of year you may see them in the nest or see the fledgelings explore the skies.
+As the morning light unfurls across the bay, catch the ferry to the Isle of Mull.
+Home to a large variety of birdlife, including breeding raptors as well as rare and endangered birds – it’s an exciting place to spend time.
+Upon arrival, enjoy some lunch before going in search of some of Mull’s best-known residents: white-tailed eagles.
+On a beautiful hike, depending on the time of year you may see them in the nest or as fledglings exploring the skies.
+Settle into your island accommodation this evening, enjoying dinner and a good night’s rest.
 (B, L, D)

 Day 4 – Wildlife and Whisky